 Some of the specific complications include:

 Loss of Nipple and Areola Tissue – Is fortunately rare.
-It happens when the nipple and areola loses its blood supply.
+It happens when the nipple and areola lose its blood supply.
 Reconstruction can be performed at a later stage.
 Smoking (or any nicotine) significantly increases the risk of this happening.

 Inability to Breastfeed – There is a reduction in the potential to breastfeed after surgery.